Joe Keery: Early life

-Keery was born in Newburyport, Massachusetts.
-His father is an architect and his mother is an English professor.
-He is the second of five children.

-Keery was raised in Newburyport and attended River Valley Charter School, a local Montessori elementary and middle school, and Newburyport High School.
-When he was young, he participated in Theater in the Open, a performing arts camp at Maudslay State Park, but ultimately began acting in high school, initially performing there at his older sister's insistence.
+Keery was born in Newburyport, Massachusetts, and is the second of five children.
+He attended River Valley Charter School, a local Montessori elementary and middle school, and Newburyport High School.
+When he was young, he participated in Theater in the Open, a performing arts camp at Maudslay State Park.
+He acted during high school at his older sister's insistence.

-Keery went on to study at The Theatre School at DePaul University and graduated in 2014 with a Bachelor of Fine Arts in Acting.
+Keery studied at The Theatre School at DePaul University in Chicago, graduating in 2014 with a Bachelor of Fine Arts in Acting.

 Career

 Acting

-After graduating from DePaul, Keery went to over a hundred auditions.
-Before his breakout role in Stranger Things, Keery appeared in a KFC, Domino's, and amiibo commercial, and had roles in Empire and Chicago Fire.
+Before his breakout role in Stranger Things, Keery appeared in KFC, Domino's, and Amiibo commercials, and had roles in Empire and Chicago Fire.
 His first appearance in a full-length film was in Stephen Cone's indie, Henry Gamble's Birthday Party.

-Keery's breakthrough role was as Steve in the Netflix sci-fi series Stranger Things.
+Keery's breakthrough role was as Steve Harrington in the Netflix sci-fi series Stranger Things.
 He was cast in late 2015; having initially auditioned for the role of Jonathan, he later sent in a tape for his character, Steve.
 The show premiered in 2016 to critical acclaim.
 He was promoted from recurring cast to a series regular for the second season of Stranger Things.
 The third and fourth seasons were released in 2019 and 2022, respectively.

 Since beginning Stranger Things, Keery has also acted in a few independent movies, including starring in the 2020 satire film, Spree.
-He also played the role of Walter "Keys" McKey, a game developer, in the 2021 action comedy film, Free Guy, which went on to become a major box-office hit.
+He also played the role of Walter "Keys" McKey, a game developer, in the 2021 action comedy film Free Guy, which went on to become a major box-office hit.
 In May 2022, he was cast opposite Liam Neeson in the sci-fi action film Cold Storage.
 In August 2022, he was cast as Gator Tillman in the fifth season of Fargo.
+He is rumored to be playing Harry Osborn in Spider-Man: Brand New Day, although this is not confirmed.